 The Chair serves as the primary copy on communications from the OE regarding 1) payroll, 2) legal workflow management, 3) contracts relating to the Board or the OE, and 4) issues of personnel action taken by the Water Engineer or the Water Engineer’s Designee.

-The Board Chair provides final authorization for all Board member compensation requests other than their own.

 Board Vice Chair.
 In the absence of the Chair, the Vice Chair shall preside at all meetings of the Board and shall have a general charge over the affairs of the Board, subject to the approval of the Board.
 The Board Chair and the Vice Chair are responsible for maintaining the order and decorum of meetings.